shibatch/nofreelunch/README.md

   usually have the authority to determine appropriate action.

-## Problems with existing code of conduct
+## Problems with existing codes of conduct

 However, the issues addressed by these codes of conduct are not novel.
 Rather, they are long-standing concerns that have been present